syncfusion-content/uwp-docs/uwp/SfPdfViewer/Concepts-and-Features/Working-with-text-markup-annotation.md

 You can change the properties of a selected text markup annotation or remove it by right clicking it and choosing the desired property from the displayed options.

 ![customtoolbarimage](images/image3.png)

-## Detecting the change in appearance properties of text markup annotations

-The changes made in text markup annotations' properties can be detected using the `SfPdfViewerControl.TextmarkupEdited` event.
-The property values before and after change can be obtained using the `TextmarkupEditedEventArgs` parameter of the event's handler.

-{% highlight c# %}

-SfPdfViewerControl pdfViewer = new SfPdfViewerControl();
-pdfViewer.TextmarkupEdited += PdfViewer_TextmarkupEdited;

-private void PdfViewer_TextmarkupEdited(object sender, TextmarkupEditedEventArgs e) {
-	//Obtain the opacity after change
-	double newOpacity = e.NewOpacity;

-	//Obtain the opacity before change
-	double oldOpacity = e.OldOpacity;

-	//Obtain the color after change
-	Color newColor = e.NewColor;

-	//Obtain the color before change
-	Color oldColor = e.OldColor;

-	//Obtain the page number in which the text markup is added int pageNumber = e.PageNumber;
-}

-{% endhighlight %}